evilbream/Telegradd/README.md

 - MTP:host_name:port:proxy_secret (for MTProto Proxies)
   - 'MTP:mtproxy.network:8880:secret'
   - if the proxy has no secret enter 0 instead of a secret

+### Warning
+Do not use with newly registered accounts

 ## Contacts
 You can text to me for any questions